-In addition, volatility can have an effect.
+Finally, volatility has another effect through an option channel.
 Corporate bond indices include many callable bonds, unlike Treasury indices.
-As a result, credit spreads also reflect this option component.
 The buyer of a callable bond requires a higher yield in exchange for granting the call option.
-Because the value of this option increases with volatility, greater volatility should also increase the credit spread.
+Higher volatility should increase the value of this option and therefore this yield, all else equal.
+Thus, credit spreads directly increase with volatility.